Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 \subsection{Potential Risks}

-There is a definite risk of the RASP-for-ReCOGS model as provided being misused, as unintended use WILL give invalid results or halt - we have NOT provided a general language model, we have provided a simulation of how a Transformer could perform a specific task.

-The RASP model/simulation as provided is for research purposes only to prove feasibility of the ReCOGS task by Transformers and is not appropriate for ANY other uses whatsoever without modification.
+There is a definite risk of the RASP-for-COGS or RASP-for-ReCOGS models as provided being misused, as unintended use WILL give invalid results or halt - we have NOT provided a general language model, we have provided a simulation of how a Transformer could perform a specific task.
+The RASP model/simulation as provided is for research purposes only to prove feasibility of the (Re)COGS tasks by Transformers and is not appropriate for ANY other uses whatsoever without modification.
 For one, an actual Transformer performing the equivalent operations would run orders of magnitude faster, which should be reason enough to not want to use the RASP simulation for actual input-output tasks outside of a research setting.
-However, there is also no "tokenizer" provided for the RASP model to handle out-of-vocabulary inputs and fallback paths for out-of-grammar examples are not provided so the RASP model will halt on most inputs and can only run on the in-distribution (non-augmented) training data, and the dev, test, and gen sets of ReCOGS, though such aspects could be added.
+However, there is also no "tokenizer" provided for the RASP model to handle out-of-vocabulary inputs and fallback paths for out-of-grammar examples are not provided so the RASP model will halt on most inputs and can only run on the in-distribution (non-augmented) training data, and the dev, test, and gen sets of (Re)COGS, though such aspects could be added.
 We provide the code for reproducing the results of this study and for researchers who are capable of writing RASP themselves to build upon the work and/or more easily apply RASP to their own problems given our examples, not for immediate application to any other tasks without appropriate modification.

-This paper supporting that vanilla Transformers should be able to perform ReCOGS with high accuracy including the currently challenging structural generalizations may unintentionally discourage some researchers from exploring potentially superior architectures and overinvest in research into training Transformers to learn solutions that generalize (when possibly other architectures may have better inductive biases and Transformers (without scratchpad, reasoning steps) are not Turing-complete \citep{merrill2024expressivepowertransformerschain} \citep{delétang2023neuralnetworkschomskyhierarchy} \citep{Strobl2024} unlike other architectures, e.g. Universal Transformers \citep{Dehghani2019} or many others that could be explored instead).
+This paper supporting that vanilla Transformers should be able to perform (Re)COGS accurately even for novel prepositional phrase substitution positions or structural recursion depths unseen in training may unintentionally discourage some researchers from exploring potentially superior architectures and overinvest in research into training Transformers to learn solutions that generalize (when possibly other architectures may have better inductive biases and Transformers (without scratchpad, reasoning steps) are not Turing-complete \citep{merrill2024expressivepowertransformerschain} \citep{delétang2023neuralnetworkschomskyhierarchy} \citep{Strobl2024} unlike other architectures, e.g. Universal Transformers \citep{Dehghani2019} or many others that could be explored instead).

 The suggestion that an embedding that tags possible part-of-speech and verb-type is especially useful (we reduced the input to such a representation, a sequence of possible parts of speech and verb types, to solve this task) and pointing out examples of Transformers with a language modeling objective learning this \citep{tenney2019bertrediscoversclassicalnlp} then citing the finding of \citep{10.1162/tacl_a_00733} that reframing sequence-to-sequence problems as language modeling problems (predicting both input and output autoregressively) leads to better hierarchical generalization could lead to some wasteful misdirection of research effort if such a change of learning objective does not turn out to usefully affect the representation learned (though since COGS/ReCOGS input sentences are English sentences it seems reasonable to think it may lead to more similar embeddings as models trained on English corpora with a language modeling objective to explicitly predict the input sentences in addition to the logical forms).